maximereder/septo-sympto/README.md

 python septo_sympto.py -w <images_folder> -i <csv_import> -o <csv_output> -m <model_path> -e <image_extension> -is <image_size> -d <device> -pt <pycnidia_threshold> -pn <necrosis_threshold> -sm <save_masks> -s <save>
 ```

-- `-w` or `--images` : specify the name of the folder containing the images.
+- `-w` or `--images_input` : specify the name of the folder containing the images.
 Default is 'images'.
 - `-i` or `--import` : specify the name of the CSV file to import.
 Default is None.
 - `-o` or `--output` : specify the name of the CSV file to output the results.
 Default is 'results.csv'.
 - `-m` or `--model` : specify the path of the pre-trained model to use.
 Default is 'models/necrosis-model-375.h5'.